 Home > Grants > Jorma Ollila Grant

 All applications should comply with the charter of Nokia Foundation.
-In particular, the research should;
+In particular, the research should:

 Jorma Ollila Grant Application

-The use of an awarded grant may be deferred by one year for personal reasons, if the project plan remains the same.
+The use of an awarded grant may be deferred by one year for personal reasons if the project plan remains the same.
 Decisions concerning longer deferrals are made by the Nokia Foundation Board on a case-by-case basis.

-At least one reference must be included in your application.
+At least one reference must be included in the application.
 References may be uploaded directly by their author using the application tool.
 A username and password will be issued by the application tool once the application has been finalized.

 Please note: you may partially complete an application (save a draft) and continue with it later.
 The application tool will provide additional instructions for completing the application form.

-Grants awarded by foundations such as the Nokia Foundation are tax-exempt up to the equivalent amount of Finnish state grants for artists (in 2017: EUR 20 309,40).
-This is also the maximum amount granted per year from the Jorma Ollila fund is 24 000 € per grantee.
+Grants awarded by foundations such as the Nokia Foundation are often tax-exempt.
+Maximum amount granted per year from Jorma Ollila fund is 24 000 € per grantee.

 Application submission period is from August 1 to September 22, 2022.
 The first application period for 2023 will be from January 9 to March 12, 2023.